|$949 – $1,999||Price Range||$849 – $1,399|

 As a heads up, you can always check our Mattress Deals and Coupons page to see current discounts on Leesa, Nest Bedding, and dozens of other brands.

-While we would characterize Nest Alexander Hybrid as a “pillow top” type feel, Leesa feels like a 10″ slab of general soft foam.
+While we would characterize Nest Sparrow as a “pillow top” type feel, Leesa feels like a 10″ slab of general soft foam.
 It’s comfy, but it will not feel like a pillow top mattress.
 Leesa is the type of mattress that almost everyone will agree is comfortable and worthy of putting in their bedroom.
 It might satiate everything you’re looking for, but it’s going to check plenty of boxes.

 As you can see, Leesa is comprised of three layers of foam, starting with dense poly foam and transitioning up to a basic memory foam and a proprietary foam called “LSA 200.”
 Leesa also doesn’t shy away from the fact that the bed has memory foam, primarily because you can’t really feel it—they use it chiefly for pressure relief.
 But memory foam is not the star of the show.
 That designation is reserved for the LSA 200 foam, which we love.